Crispy Boneless Air Fryer Chicken Thighs

 Cooked chicken thighs in an air fryer basket.

-I’ve said it before, and I’ll say it again—I LOVE my air fryer.
+I’ve said it before, and I’ll say it again: I LOVE my air fryer.
 I honestly don’t know how I managed without it.
 And now that warmer days are creeping in, I’ll be using it even more.
-No hot stove, no heating up the whole house… just juicy, crispy dinners on repeat.
-This one’s definitely going into the summer rotation, right alongside a pile of rice and air fryer corn on the cob!
+No hot stove, no heating up the whole house.
+Just juicy, crispy dinners on repeat.
+This air fryer boneless chicken recipe is a spin on my spicy, sweet, and sticky chicken recipe, and it’s definitely going into the summer rotation, right alongside a pile of kimchi fried rice and air fryer corn on the cob!

 Boneless air fryer chicken thighs cut up and served on a plate with rice.